qin-yu/julia-regression-boston-housing/README.md

   - Here is the installation guide: http://docs.junolab.org/latest/man/installation.html
 - If you really don't bother to install it and are familiar with Python and Jupyter Notebooks, which is highly likely because almost everyone I talked to used Python for this, just change the kernel to Julia and continue using Jupyter Notebooks.
   - Use [IJulia](https://github.com/JuliaLang/IJulia.jl) as your backend: https://github.com/JuliaLang/IJulia.jl

+### About The Boston Housing Dataset
+Boston housing is a classic dataset described in detail at [University of Toronto's Website](http://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), and the data was originally published by Harrison, D. and Rubinfeld, D.L.
+'Hedonic prices and the demand for clean air', J. Environ.
+Economics & Management, vol.5, 81-102, 1978.

+**Dataset Naming:**
+The name for this dataset is simply boston.
+It has two prototasks: `nox`, in which the nitrous oxide level is to be predicted; and `price`, in which the median value of a home is to be predicted. **However, here, I am using everything to predict `price`.**

+**Miscellaneous Details:**
+- Origin - The origin of the boston housing data is Natural.
+- Usage - This dataset may be used for Assessment.
+- Number of Cases - The dataset contains a total of 506 cases.
+- Order - The order of the cases is mysterious.
+- Variables - There are 14 attributes in each case of the dataset.
+They are:
+  `CRIM` - per capita crime rate by town
+  `ZN` - proportion of residential land zoned for lots over 25,000 sq.ft.
+  `INDUS` - proportion of non-retail business acres per town.
+  `CHAS` - Charles River dummy variable (1 if tract bounds river; 0 otherwise)
+  `NOX` - nitric oxides concentration (parts per 10 million)
+  `RM` - average number of rooms per dwelling
+  `AGE` - proportion of owner-occupied units built prior to 1940
+  `DIS` - weighted distances to five Boston employment centres
+  `RAD` - index of accessibility to radial highways
+  `TAX` - full-value property-tax rate per $10,000
+  `PTRATIO` - pupil-teacher ratio by town
+  `B` - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
+  `LSTAT` - % lower status of the population
+  `MEDV` - Median value of owner-occupied homes in $1000's

+"The boston housing data set as “.mat” ﬁle is located at [Prof. Mark Herbster's Website (UCL)](http://www.cs.ucl.ac.uk/staff/M.Herbster/boston) otherwise please go to URL above to retrieve in as a text ﬁle."
+---- Prof. M. Herbster